Chapter 6: In the Wilds by the Xap'yu

 This time, R’vag laughed along with Jyevodirr.

-Despite Rraos’ words, it still took the laughing duo a little time before they were ready to leave.
+Despite Rraos’ words, it took the laughing duo a little time before they were ready to leave.
 When they moved again, they did not bother getting out of the wooded region.
 They walked in relative silence through the riparian line.
 Calls of unfamiliar birds filled the soundscape, and listening to them was a greater delight.

 Not long afterward, the woodland encroached further away from the river into the grassland.
 Along with this change came an additional set of sounds – and a sight – of workers rummaging around the woods.
 Their faces were grim, their eyes unwelcoming.
 As the trio passed them by, many threw them irked looks, but they went unobstructed.
 They moved this way till they were within sight of off-white fabric shapes clumped together.
 Only then did a man step in to make them stop.